KRFOSS/kali-docs/nethunter/installing-nethunter-on-the-oneplus-5t/index.md

 ![](06.png)

 Now go back to your phone and hit `Vol down` twice.
-You’ll see “Recovery mode” up top.
+You’ll see *Recovery mode* up top.
 Press the `Power` button.

 ![](07.png)